Tagline: Get on the fast track!

-Grace is played by a young Jennifer Lopez, who proves pretty average as a comedic third Amigo but is alluring enough as the demure love interest to forge an international pop career that would see her reach dizzying heights.
+Grace is played by a young Jennifer Lopez, who proves pretty average as a comedic third amigo but was alluring enough as the demure love interest to forge an international pop career that would see her reach the dizzying heights of mainstream adulation.
 It is through her involvement that the banter is finally able to simmer, but a series of trite and saccharine exchanges pin-pricks any potential for heartwarming drama, particularly a cringe-worthy bout of fisticuffs that may just push the bile to the tip of your tongue.
 This is Sidney Deane and Billy Hoyle with their conflict diluted and their hearts ripped out.

 If you can swallow the transparent aping of Ron Shelton’s bittersweet formula, there are a few tasty action sequences to sink your teeth into (this is Snipes after all), and Donald Patterson does his best with a two-dimensional role that elevates him to an almost supervillainy as the egomaniacal director of the money train, a man so motivated by vanity that he is willing to sacrifice the lives of an entire commuter train just to send out a message, and the dynamic duo prove the perfect opponents for his beady-eyed reign of subway terror.